ADA (ADASOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ADA Historical Price

-According to the latest data gathered on ADA live price page, the current price of ADA is 0.00037111USD.
-The circulating supply of ADA(ADASOL) is 999.80M ADASOL , giving it a market capitalization of $371.04K.
+According to the latest data gathered on ADA live price page, the current price of ADA is 0USD.
+The circulating supply of ADA(ADASOL) is 999.79M ADASOL , giving it a market capitalization of $350.05K.

 In the past 24 hours, ADA has shown a price movement of $--, reflecting a -0.19% change in value.7-Day Performance